localpreservation/localpreservation.github.io/_resources/maintaining-exteriors.md

 The use of a sealant to close an exposed joint is not always an effective long-term solution.
 Where this decorative wood element connects to the slate roof, the sealant has failed within a short time and a proper metal flashing collar is being fitted instead.
 {: .notice--info}

 Re-secure loose decorative elements, such as finials and weathervanes.
 Seek professional advice if decorative elements exhibit considerable corrosion, wood rot, or structural instability.
-Small surface cracks may benefit from a flexible sealant to keep moisture out; sealants have a limited life and require careful inspection and periodic replacement.
+Small surface cracks may benefit from a flexible sealant to keep moisture out; sealants have a limited life and require careful inspection and periodic replacement (See the section of this resource on [sealants and caulks](#sealants-and-caulks) for more information).

 ## Exterior Walls

 Exterior walls are designed to help prevent water infiltration, control air infiltration, and serve as a barrier for unwanted animals, birds and insects.
 The primary maintenance objective is to keep walls in sound condition and to prevent water penetration, insect infestation, and needless decay.

 ![Man using a wooden mallet to test the stucco on the foundation of a building.
 Photo: Bryan Blundell.](https://www.nps.gov/tps/images/briefs/47-stucco-foundation.jpg){: .align-right}
 Stucco applied to an exterior wall or foundation was intended to function as a watertight surface.
 Unless maintained, rainwater will penetrate open joints and cracks that may occur over time.
-A spa lied section of stucco indicates some damage has occurred and a wooden mallet is being used to tap the surface to determine whether the immediate stucco has lost adhesion.
+A spalled section of stucco indicates some damage has occurred and a wooden mallet is being used to tap the surface to determine whether the immediate stucco has lost adhesion.
 {: .notice--info}

 Depending on the materials and construction methods, walls should have an even appearance, free from unwanted cracks, and should be able to shed excess moisture.
 Where surfaces are significantly misaligned or where there are bulging wall sections or cracks indicative of potential structural problems, seek professional guidance as to the cause of distress and appropriate corrective measures.
 Wood-frame construction generally will require more frequent maintenance than buildings constructed of brick, stone, or terra cotta.